dakomura/SegPath_code/README.md

 python 4.QC_make_summary.py input_dir
 ```

+`input_dir` is the output directory created by `1.registration_patch_extraction.py`

+output:
+- csv file which contains blur level and the correlation between DAPI and Hematoxylin signal for each patch file.

 ### `5.filter_QC.py`
 This script filters out patches based blur level and the correlation between DAPI and Hematoxylin signal.